PerkTutor/perktutor.github.io/FacetJoint.md

 ---
 layout: example
-title: Ultrasound-guided Facet Joint Injection Training
-image: images/FacetJoint.png
+media: images/FacetJoint.png
 ---

+# Ultrasound-guided Facet Joint Injection Training

 Facet syndrome is a condition that may cause 15-45 % of chronic lower back pain.
 It is commonly diagnosed and treated using facet joint injections.
 This needle technique demands high accuracy, and ultrasound (US) is a potentially useful modality to guide the needle.
 US-guided injections, however, require physicians to interpret 2-D sonographic images while simultaneously manipulating an US probe and needle.
 Therefore, US-guidance for facet joint injections needs advanced training methodologies that will equip physicians with the requisite skills.